t-aubier/EvolutionSenescence_IBM/README.md

 <!-- ABOUT THE PROJECT -->

-# Code from: Deleterious mutation accumulation and the evolution of senescence
+# Code from: The evolution of senescence under deleterious mutation accumulation

 ## General Information